MichalSzopa/Battleship/README.md

 Old university project

-Battleship game in the terminal
+Battleship game in the terminal with a board drawn, player puts the target field alternately with a bot and who destroys all the opponent's ships wins the game.

 Initialy worked only in windows command line, universal terminal approach in progress